DanWang1230/Behavioral_Cloning/README.md

 # Behavioral_Cloning

-Here are the steps to run this project on local machine.
+Here are the steps to run this project on **local machine**.
 I have tested them on Mac and Unbuntu.

 1. Download the car simulator from [here](https://github.com/udacity/self-driving-car-sim#available-game-builds-precompiled-builds-of-the-simulator) in Term 1.
 Both version 1 and version 2 will work.